AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

     ===  ============
     Key  Description
     ===  ============
-     A   coagulant stock tank volume and flow calibration column sight tube B   valve to select constant level tank and dosing tube set C   float valve to provide constant level of coagulant D   constant level tank
+     1   coagulant stock tank volume and flow calibration column sight tube 2   valve to select constant level tank and dosing tube set 3   float valve to provide constant level of coagulant 4   constant level tank
-     E   air vent to discharge bubbles from dosing tubes F   valve to select which stock tank to use
+     5   air vent to discharge bubbles from dosing tubes 6   valve to select which stock tank to use
-     G   dosing tubes to provide linear relationship between chemical flow rate and head loss H   valve to drain constant level tank (for cleaning with vinegar) I   sediment trap to capture particles from the stock tank J   valve to purge the sediment trap
+     7   dosing tubes to provide linear relationship between chemical flow rate and head loss 8   valve to drain constant level tank (for cleaning with vinegar) 9   sediment trap to capture particles from the stock tank 10  valve to purge the sediment trap
-     K   connection to feed line to the doser
+     11  connection to feed line to the doser
-     L   valve to drain the line going to the doser (for cleaning with vinegar)
+     12  valve to drain the line going to the doser (for cleaning with vinegar)
     ===  ============

 There is a pair of constant level tanks for each chemical feed.
-The specifications for each tanks are given in  :numref:`table_Constant_Level_Tank_Specifications`.
+The specifications for each tank is given in :numref:`table_Constant_Level_Tank_Specifications`.

 .. _table_Constant_Level_Tank_Specifications: